lfs-book/Qkrellm/README.md

 This includes console based applications like top, htop, free, df, and ps.

-For graphical applications there are desktop based programs including gnome-system-monitor, qjs (from LXQt), and plasma-systemmonitor.
+For graphical applications there are desktop based programs including gnome-system-monitor, qps (from LXQt), and plasma-systemmonitor.

 The problem with the above programs is that they take up a lot of screen real estate.
 A grapical program that can run continuously but can be